Stochastic nonlinear wave dynamics on compact surfaces: Functional calculus and semi-classical pseudo-differential calculus

-The $\{\varphi_n\}$ are not uniformly bounded (in $n$), but we have from \cite[Proposition 8.3]{BTT1} that they are bounded in a mean value meaning: \begin{lemma} Let $d=2$.
+The eigenfunctions $\varphi_n$'s are not uniformly bounded (in $n$), but we have (see e.g. \cite[Proposition 8.3]{BTT1}) that they are bounded in a mean value meaning: \begin{lemma} Let $d=2$.
 There exists $C>0$ such that for any $\Ld\in\R$ and $x\in\M$, we have

-where $\mathbf{1}_{(\Ld,\Ld+1]}$ is the indicator function of the interval $(\Ld,\Ld+1]$. \end{lemma} Indeed, this lemma follows directly from the following asymptotic behaviour for the spectral function of $\Dlg$ due to H\"ormander \cite{Hormander}: for any $d\in\N$, there exists $c_d>0$ such that for any $\Ld\geq 0$ and $x\in\M$,
+where $\mathbf{1}_{(\Ld,\Ld+1]}$ is the indicator function of the interval $(\Ld,\Ld+1]$. \end{lemma} Indeed, this lemma follows directly from the following asymptotic behavior for the spectral function of $\Dlg$ due to H\"ormander \cite{Hormander}: for any $d\in\N$, there exists $c_d>0$ such that for any $\Ld\geq 0$ and $x\in\M$,